Regional Management Corp. (RM) Bundle

 Initial capital/funding

-Details regarding the specific initial capital remain private, typical for companies founded before widespread venture capital reporting.
+Details on the specific initial capital remain private, which is common for companies founded before the widespread venture capital reporting era.
+The focus was on building a localized installment loan business.

 Regional Management Corp.
 (RM) Ownership Structure